Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

-These results demonstrate the compatibility of the model with the observational data from various sources, providing valuable insights into the underlying physical system and its parameters.
+These results demonstrate the compatibility of the model with the observational data from various sources.
+A notable increase in the parameter ${\Omega_M}$ is evident for the P22 dataset.
+Moreover, the Hubble parameter value is obtained around 74 for both combined CC+BAO+P22 and CC+BAO+P22+GRBs datasets.

+\figureautorefname~\ref{fig:panth} showing contours with 3$\sigma$ confidence level derived from $\chi^2$ analysis for the current model, using 1048 samples of the Pantheon data sets only.
+Moreover, this plot serves as a cross-reference to a \figureautorefname~\ref{fig:param-I}.
+Specifically to the P22 dataset which is depicted in dark blue color.
+These plots are plotted to present a comparative analysis of the former SNeIa sample with the updated one.
+We obtained $a=0.08^{+0.29}_ {-0.29}$, ${\Omega_M}=0.284^{+0.168}_ {-0.069}$, and $H_0=67.0^{+1.3}_ {-1.1}$ for 1048 SNeIa samples.
+Compared to 1048 SNeIa data points, the updated 1071 data points have higher constraining power of the Hubble parameter.
+The CMB data points present in 1048 SNeIa data are removed in the updated sample.
+The latter contains points attributed to Cephides that are responsible for obtaining a slightly higher value of constrained $H_0$.

 In \figureautorefname~\ref{fig:errorplot}, we display the data for $H(z)$ along with their associated error bars for different data sets.
 The plotted blue line represents the mean theoretical curves derived from our cosmological model.
 To provide a comprehensive understanding of the uncertainties, we present grey-shaded regions that indicate the error bars at various confidence levels.
 Notably, we observe a remarkable agreement between the model predictions and the observed data, as the error bars closely align with the shaded regions.
-This compelling visual representation serves as strong evidence for the accuracy of our model in capturing the intricate behavior of the Hubble function.

 In \figureautorefname~\ref{fig:errmu}, we focus on the distance modulus function $\mu(z)$.
 Here, we present an error plot for the observed distance modulus of the 1701 SNeIa dataset.
-The blue line showcases the mean theoretical curves obtained from our cosmological model.
+The blue line depicts the mean theoretical curves obtained from our cosmological model with constrained model parameters by different datasets.
 To account for uncertainties, the grey-shaded regions represent the error bars at an impressively high confidence level of up to 99.7$\%$.
 The agreement between the theoretical predictions and the observed distance modulus provides strong support for the accuracy and robustness of our model in describing the underlying cosmological processes.